siiky/siiky.github.io/algebra/cat_theory_perf.md

 Omitted labels because they clutter too much. {X, Y, Z, W} form a complete graph.
 Now finding the most performant way to write our program, is finding the shortest weighted path between `I` and `O`.
-The hardest part is comming up with different implementations and analysing their performance, really, because even a _computer_ can find the best way to write the program.
+The hardest part is coming up with different implementations and analyzing their performance, really, because even a _computer_ can find the best way to write the program.

 [ct]: https://en.wikipedia.org/wiki/Category_theory